texfaq/texfaq.github.io/FAQ-parallel.md

 the [[`ledmac`](http://ctan.org/pkg/ledmac) package](./FAQ-linenos.html).
 It provides parallel
-setting carefully integrated with the needs of a scholarly text, permitting translation, or notes, or both, to be set in parallel with the 'base' text of the document.
+setting carefully integrated with the needs of a scholarly text, permitting translation, or notes, or both, to be set in parallel with the ''base'' text of the document.

 ----